curl/everything-curl/project/started.md

 Rafael released HttpGet 0.1 on November 11, 1996 and already in the next release, called 0.2 relased in December that year, Daniel had his first changes incuded.
-Soon after that, Daniel had taken over maintenance of the few hundred lines of code it was
+Soon after that, Daniel had taken over maintenance of the few hundred lines of code it was.

 HttpGet 1.0 was subsequently released on April 8th 1997 with brand new HTTP proxy support.